Georgia Transfer-on-Death Deed Name a Beneficiary, Skip Probate

 Avoid probate

 Probate in Georgia can take 6–12 months and cost thousands in court fees and attorney time.
-A TOD deed bypasses probate entirely — your beneficiary receives the property with just a death certificate and a short affidavit.
+A TOD deed bypasses probate entirely — your beneficiary receives the property with a death certificate and the appropriate affidavit.

 Far cheaper than a trust